AMIS-Services/sig-graphql/example/graphql-express/README.md

 ## Getting started

 Before you get started,make sure you have docker installed, running and are able to run a postgres image (`docker run postgres`).
+You will also need node (8+).

 In order to run the project, execute these steps in the express root folder: